Fubaxiusz/styleguide/README.md

 original style guidelines from Google.

 This project holds highly-modified [Java Style Guide][java] and [C/C++ Style Guide][cpp] for [Eclipse][ecp], that's easy to read and awsome.
-There's also [Eclipse preferences file][pref] that combines all code styles, editor behavior, color schemes and key preferences into one.
+There's also [Eclipse Preferences File][pref] that combines all into one (code styles, editor behavior, color schemes and key preferences).

 If your project requires that you create a new XML document format, the [XML Document Format Style Guide][xml] may be helpful.
 In addition to actual style